 7) If the project involves a consultant or specialist, name the person and attach a résumé (no more than two pages) describing the individual's qualifications and experience and also attach a letter of intent from that person agreeing to work for the compensation outlined in the budget and within the time frame of the project.
 To find a qualified conservator, please visit the American Institute of Conservation website at www.conservation-us.org.
 If staff are involved, name the staff person and attach a brief résumé (no more than two pages) describing the staff member's qualifications and experience.
 Staff members should have basic knowledge of current standards of caring for fiber-based objects.

 8) Outline the impact of the proposed project on the institution, detailing why the institution needs this grant and how the project meets the costume collection's most pressing needs.

 9) Include a letter of support from the administrator of the department that oversees the collection.

-Mail 5 copies of the application, postmarked no later than February 28, to:
+Submit an electronic application or mail five (5) copies of the application, postmarked no later than February 1, 2015, to:

 Karin Bohleke, CSA College and University Care Grants Committee Chair

 The Costume Society of America